JaysPancake/U2-Framework/README.md

 # U2-Framework

 U2-Framework is an innovative and flexible framework designed to provide an alternative option for FiveM servers.
 It offers a range of features and customization options, allowing server owners to create unique and engaging gaming experiences for their players.
-U2-Framework is built on the Unity engine, providing superior performance and stability compared to other frameworks.
 With its user-friendly interface and active development community, U2-Framework is an excellent choice for those looking to elevate their FiveM server to the next level.

 [![MIT License](https://img.shields.io/github/license/JaysPancake/U2-Framework?style=for-the-badge)](https://choosealicense.com/licenses/apache-2.0/)